kdeldycke/awesome-iam/readme.md

 - [Casbin](https://github.com/casbin/casbin) - Open-source access control library for Golang projects.

-- [Open Policy Agent](https://github.com/open-policy-agent) - Allows end to end testing of your policies across SQL, Kubernetes, Terraform, Kafka, Envoy, S3 (via Minio), EC2/ECS/Lambda (Linux).
+- [Open Policy Agent](https://github.com/open-policy-agent/opa) - An open-source general-purpose decision engine to create and enforce attribute-based access control (ABAC) policies.

+- [Topaz](https://github.com/aserto-dev/topaz) - An open-source project which combines the policy-as-code and decision logging of OPA with a Zanzibar-modeled directory.

 - [Open Policy Administration Layer](https://github.com/permitio/opal) - Open Source administration layer for OPA, detecting changes to both policy and policy data in realtime and pushing live updates to OPA agents.
 OPAL brings open-policy up to the speed needed by live applications.